Postcard from Paris

 "Postcard from Paris" is a song recorded by American country music group The Band Perry.
-It was released in March 2012 as the fifth single from the band's self-titled debut album.
+It was released in March 2012 as the fifth and final single from the band's self-titled debut album.
 The song was written by group members Kimberly, Neil and Reid Perry with Jeff Cohen and Kara DioGuardi.

 Critical reception

 Billy Dukes of Taste of Country gave the song four stars out of five, calling it "a beautiful song that finds a fresh way to spell love."

 Content

 The protagonist has run into her ex while with her current boyfriend.
 This encounter triggers a flood of emotions leading her to realize that she will never feel as strongly for her boyfriend now, whom she compares to a postcard from Paris, than she did for her ex, who was the "real thing" to her.

 Music video

 The music video was directed by David McClister and filmed in New Orleans.
 It premiered on CMT on June 1, 2012.